dangirsh/libjulia.el/README.md

 You should only need to do this if you modify the C sources.

-From the top-level directory of this repo, run:
+From the top-level directory of this repository, run:

     make

-# Status / Dev Notes
+# Status / Development Notes

 ## Data Marshalling